 BLM Newcastle to burn slash piles in Crook and Weston counties

 The purpose of the planned burns is to remove slash materials created from commercial timber harvest and hazardous fuels reduction projects in the field office.
-Project areas in Weston County include Sherwood, Beaver Stockade, Bear Run, and the Newcastle Fire Defense Zone, targeting approximately 1,500 acres.
-In Crook County, BLM will burn approximately 700 acres of slash piles in the Moore Canyon, Proctor, Jackpot, and Goldie Divide project areas.
+Project areas in Weston County include Sherwood, Beaver Stockade, Skull Creek, and the Newcastle Fire Defense Zone, targeting approximately 1,500 acres.
+In Crook County, the BLM plans to burn approximately 700 acres of slash piles in the Cabin Creek, Diamond Seven, Proctor, Jackpot, and Black Gulch project areas.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.